PurdueIEEEComputerSociety/HackTheStack/2-buffer-overflow/README.md

 # HackTheStack
-There are two files in this folder: buffer.c and pwdfile Both of these should be included in the problem directory, but a compiled buffer.c should also be included Compile with:
+There are two files in this folder: buffer.c and pwdfile Both of these should be included in the problem directory, but a compiled buffer.c should also be included.

+Compile with:

     gcc -m32 -fno-stack-protector -g buffer.c -o buffer